Master of Applied Science in Spatial Analysis for Public Health

 Virtual Open House

-Join us on Thursday March 12th for a live Virtual Open House.
-We’ll be discussing our online Master of Applied Science (MAS) and Graduate Certificate in Spatial Analysis for Public Health.
+A live Virtual Open House was recently held in March 2021 for our online Certificate and Master of Applied Science (MAS) programs in Spatial Analysis for Public Health.

 Get In Touch